 The EPA requires the Program to provide 20% matching funds for each capitalization grant under § 602(b)(2) of the Federal Clean Water Act.
-During the fiscal year, the Program issued Series 2013 short-term revenue bonds to meet this requirement.
-Bond Series 2013 was retired during the fiscal year ended June 30, 2014.
-Bonds Payable activity for fiscal year 2014 was:
+Interest revenue from Program loans is pledged to pay off the bonds.
+During the fiscal year, the Program issued and retired Series 2014B short-term revenue bonds to meet the requirement of matching each capitalization grant with 20% of non-Federal funds.
+Bonds Payable activity for fiscal year 2015 on the short-term bond was as follows:

-] Beginning Ending
+l· Beginning Ending

-Balance Additions Re etirements Balance
+Balance A Additions R etirements Balance

-Bonds Payable \$ - \$ 1,360,000 \$ 1,360,000 \$ -
+Bonds Payable \$ - \$ 1,430,000 \$ 1,430,000 \$ -